mdsufz/OrtSuite/README.md

 **Note:** the name of the output file to store all possible species combinations is defined by the user.
 Two sets of interspecies interactions files are generated (one based on the ability to perform all reactions individually and one based on the combination of KOs).
 For further explanation please see XXX.

-Citing OrtSuite1.0
+Citing OrtSuite v1.0
 ====

-OrtSuite1.0 will be submitted to BioxRiv by the end of July and a link will be added at that time.
-If other software contained and used by OrtSuite1.0 was also useful in your research (e.g. DIAMOND, BLAST and OrthoFinder) please give them credit as well.
+OrtSuite v1.0 will be submitted to BioxRiv by the end of July and a link will be added at that time.
+If other software contained and used by OrtSuite v1.0 was also useful in your research (e.g. DIAMOND, BLAST and OrthoFinder) please give them credit as well.

-Acknowledgements
+Contributions
 ====

-Authors of pipeline: Marta Lopes and Joao Saraiva.
+Authors of pipeline: Joao Saraiva and Ulisses Nunes da Rocha.

 Principal Investigator: Ulisses Nunes da Rocha